IBM/MAX-Image-Segmenter/training/README.md

-## How to Train this Model Using your Own Data
+## Train the Model with Your Own Data

 - [Prepare Data for Training](#prepare-your-data-for-training)
 - [Train the Model](#train-the-model)